-‘Little People Big World’ Star Audrey Roloff Admits To Losing ‘Purity’ Before Marriage
+‘Little People, Big World’ Star Audrey Roloff Admits To Losing ‘Purity’ Before Marriage

 In a new memoir titled A Love Letter Life, former Little People, Big World star Audrey Roloff revealed that she and now-husband Jeremy Roloff crossed a line when they were dating and she lost her “purity” before marriage.

-Radar Online reported that she can assure fans that she and Roloff held onto their beliefs and remained virgins until their wedding night, but some of their “purity” went out the window during their long-distance relationship.
+Radar Online reported that she can assure fans that she and Jeremy held onto their beliefs and remained virgins until their wedding night, but some of their “purity” went out the window during their long-distance relationship.

-“Even though we won the virginity battle, we lost the purity battle,” Audrey Roloff revealed.
+“Even though we won the virginity battle, we lost the purity battle,” Audrey revealed.
 “Maybe you found yourself in tears the next morning, ashamed of your inability to keep your clothes on last night.
 Yes, I just said that.
 And yes, Jer and I found ourselves in each of these situations.”

 She admitted that the couple indulged in some behavior she is not too proud of during their courtship, particularly when she revealed she slept over Jeremy’s apartment one night.